 How Can You Protect Yourself, such that Long Term Disability Benefits Are Not Lost?

-Most Long Term Insurance benefits policies provide for “own occupation” coverage for a period of two years.
-Should the employee be unable to perform the essential functions of your own job, you would meet the definition of disability and should receive benefits.
+Most LTD policies provide for “own occupation” disability insurance coverage for a period of two years.
+This means that should you be unable to perform the essential functions of your own job, you would meet the definition of disability and should receive benefits.

-However, after that initial period (usually two years), in most insurance policies, the coverage definition changes to “any occupation”, which will then usually apply until age 65.
-This means that even if you continue to be unable to complete the essential functions of your own job, say as a teacher, they may be able to work as a real estate agent.
-If this other occupation is something for which the employee is suitable by reason of their background, they may be obliged to do this work or risk having their benefits cut off.
+After that initial period (usually two years), in most insurance policies, the coverage definition changes to “any occupation.”
+This means that even if you continue to be unable to complete the essential functions of your own job, say as a teacher, if you can do any work, you may no longer be entitled to benefits.
+If this other occupation is something for which the employee is suitable by reason of their background, the insurer can insist they take the job or risk having their benefits cut off.

-It is possible to purchase “own occupation” Long Term Disability insurance at an increased cost.
-It does permit the employee to receive LTD benefits, should they be unable to perform the essential duties of their own occupation, usually until age 65.
+It is possible to independently purchase “own occupation” disability insurance coverage at an increased cost.
+This will provide you with LTD benefits, should you be unable to perform the essential duties of your own occupation.
+It will typically last until age 65.